 Crunchynotes is the place to find innovative works for the theatre by top playwrights working with composer Deborah Wicks La Puma.

 Deborah Wicks La Puma (she/her/hers) is a composer, music director, orchestrator and choral conductor.
 She is one of most produced Theatre for Young Audiences artists working today, with her work being seen across the globe and enjoying both popular and critical success.
-Her awards include an Off-Broadway Alliance Award, the Jane Chambers Playwriting Award, the Robert M. Golden Award, a National Endowment for the Arts’ New American Works Grant, a Helen Hayes Award, two Parent’s Choice Awards, and an iParenting media award.
+Her awards include an Off-Broadway Alliance Award, the Harold Oaks Award for Sustained Excellence in TYA, the Jane Chambers Playwriting Award, a National Endowment for the Arts’ New American Works Grant, a Helen Hayes Award, and two Parent’s Choice Awards.
 Her work has been commissioned and premiered at The Kennedy Center, Cornerstone Theatre, La Jolla Playhouse, South Coast Rep, the Alliance Theatre, The Theatre at Boston Court, Childsplay, Bay Area Children's Theatre, Imagination Stage, and Olney Theatre.

 Her arranging credits include TYA hits such as The Best Christmas Pageant Ever, Mo Willems' Knuffle Bunny, and Joan Cushing's Miss Nelson is Missing and Petite Rouge.
 As a music director and orchestrator she has worked with major regional theatre companies including the Guthrie and Oregon Shakespeare Festival.